Numeric variable types allow us to store and manipulate numeric values in our programs.

 print(result) # Result: 0.30000000000000004

-Why does such a strange result come out?
-Why doesn’t it yield 0.3, which is what it should be?
-This is the problem of working with floating-point number representation.
+Why does such a strange result appear?
+Why doesn’t it give 0.3, which is what it should be?
+Well, this is the problem of working with floating-point number representation.

-It is important to note that this precision problem is not specific to any particular programming language.
-The same would occur in C#, JavaScript, or any other language.
-It is an inherent problem of number representation.
+It’s important to note that this precision problem is not specific to a particular programming language.
+The same would happen in C#, in JavaScript, or in any other language.
+It’s a problem inherent to the number’s representation.

-I will not go into great detail about the internal implementation (if you wish, you can easily find a lot of information about it).
-But, in very brief terms, a floating-point number is represented with the following expression.
+I won’t go into great detail about the internal implementation (if you want, you can easily find a lot of information about it).
+But, very briefly, a floating-point number is represented with the following expression.

-As mentioned, I will not delve deeply into the mathematical part of the problem, but in summary, a floating-point number is not continuous; we are counting in very tiny steps.
+As I said, I won’t go very deep into the mathematical part of the problem, but in summary, a floating-point number is not continuous; we are counting in very tiny steps.

-It is a very small difference, but it can affect sensitive calculations.
-These precision issues should be considered when working with calculations that require high precision, such as financial or scientific operations.
+It’s a very small difference, but it can affect sensitive calculations.
+These precision problems must be considered when working with calculations that require high precision, such as financial or scientific operations.

 float myVariable = 0.3;